Ushuaia Travel Guides

 Solo

-Solo travelers come to Ushuaia to test themselves.
-The trek to Emerald Lagoon feels more meditative when you move at your own pace and can stop whenever the light demands it.
-Kayaking on a group tour lets you be alone with your thoughts while paddling, with company at lunch.
-The private vehicle tour becomes reflection time—you can ask your guide anything about Patagonia, the Yaghan, wildlife, geology, and just listen.
-Solo in Ushuaia means moving slowly, arriving at the edge of the world on purpose.
+Solo travellers come to Ushuaia to test something.
+The trek to Emerald Lagoon gets more meditative when you move at your own pace and stop whenever the light demands it.
+The cultural kayak is social without being performative—paddle alone with your thoughts, share lunch with a small group, learn something real about the Yaghan in between.
+A private vehicle day through the passes and lakes becomes an unhurried conversation with a guide who knows the geology, the wildlife, and the history.
+Solo in Ushuaia means moving slowly and arriving at the edge of the world on purpose.

 How many days do you need in Ushuaia?